 You are going to add the dry ingredients to a food processor, add the cold butter, then pulse until it looks like coarse crumbs.
 If you don’t have a food processor, you can cut the butter in with a pastry blender.

-Dump the contents of the food processor into a medium sized bowl.
+Dump the contents of the food processor into a medium-sized bowl.

-Next add the sugar and lemon zest to the dry ingredients.
+Next, add the sugar and lemon zest to the dry ingredients.
 Then make a well in the centre and add the liquid ingredients, stirring just until combined.
 Add the cranberries to the bowl and combine them with the dough.

-Press the dough into a 9 inch circle, then cut into 8 wedges with a sharp knife or pizza cutter.
+Press the dough into a 9-inch circle, then cut into 8 wedges with a sharp knife or pizza cutter.

-Place the wedges on a parchment lined baking sheet about 1 inch apart.
+Place the wedges on a parchment-lined baking sheet about 1 inch apart.

 Pop them in the oven at 400 degrees for 20 minutes or until they are nice and golden brown.

-Remove the scones to a cooling rack, allow to cool for 10 minutes, then coat in the lemon drizzle.
+Remove the scones to a cooling rack, allow them to cool for 10 minutes, then coat in the lemon drizzle.

 Serve immediately or allow to cool completely and store in an airtight container for up to 3 days.